Linux Audio Development (LAD)

 -

-After all, can't Linux users just use WINE/yabridge to run Windows plugins?
+After all, can't Linux users just use WINE/yabridge to run Windows audio software or plugins?

-- With the help of libraries such as yabridge, Windows plugins can be used under Linux.
-However, this is sometimes associated with trial and error, involves performance losses and does not work with all Windows plugins.
+- With the help of libraries such as WINE or yabridge, Windows audio software or plugins can be used under Linux.
+However, this is sometimes associated with trial and error, involves performance losses and does not work with all Windows audio software or plugins.

 - There's a new generation of Linux audio users who are not willing to accept a halfway functioning solution and only use native Linux software.